 The 1999-2000 Australian Diabetes, Obesity and Lifestyle Study indicated over seven million, or 60% of adult Australians aged 25 years and over were overweight.
 Of these, over two million (21%) were obese.
 Sixty-seven per cent of men and 52% of women in Australia were now overweight or obese.

 The fattening of Australia has continued.
 By 2014-15 the proportion of men who were overweight or obese increased to 71% and for women to 56%.
 Most alarming was the degree of obesity among children.
 The 2015 study found that one in four Australian children aged 2 to 17 was overweight or obese, including 20% of those aged 2 to 4.
 The prevalence of severe obesity among adults had almost doubled since 1995.
 And many estimates predict that the situation will worsen in the future, with one-third of children carrying too much weight by 2025.
 Excess weight contributes significantly to rates of disease including cancers, diabetes, cardiovascular disease, strokes and death.

-Statistics like these are fuel for critics of our fast food culture.
+Statistics like these are fuel for critics of our fast-food culture.
 In 2018 Australians spent nearly 32% of the household food budget on fast food.
-According to the Australian Bureau of Statistics Australian Health Survey in 2011-12, less than 7% of Australians consume a diet consistent with the Australian Dietary Guidelines.
+According to the Australian Bureau of Statistics Australian Health Survey in 2011-12, fewer than 7% of Australians consume a diet consistent with the Australian Dietary Guidelines.
 They found that 35% of adults’ kilojoules (and 41% of children’s) came from less healthy food and drinks.
-According to the Cancer Council NSW the average fast food meal provides about half (47%) of an adult’s daily energy requirement.
+According to the Cancer Council NSW, the average fast food meal provides about half (47%) of an adult’s daily energy requirement.